Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Univariate CH and Mat ern Classes and New Results on CH Spectral Density

 However, in many settings, covariances with slower decay may be desired.
-With this in mind, \cite{ma2022beyond} introduced a ``Confluent Hypergeometric'' covariance class, defined as where $\mathcal{U}(a, b, z)$ represents a confluent hypergeometric function of the second kind \citep[see, e.g., Chapter 13 of][]{NIST:DLMF}.
-We refer to $ \mathcal{CH}(h; \nu, \alpha, \beta, \sigma^2) $ as a CH covariance.
+With this in mind, \cite{ma2022beyond} introduced a confluent hypergeometric covariance class, defined as where $\mathcalprime{U}(a, b, z)$ is the confluent hypergeometric function of the second kind \citep[see, for example, Chapter 13 of][]{NIST:DLMF}.
 The CH covariance is obtained as a mixture of the Mat\'ern covariance over the parameter $\phi^2$ with respect to an inverse gamma distribution with parameters $\alpha$ and $\beta^2/2$.
 When the marginal covariance of $Y(s)$ is CH, $\nu$ continues to control the smoothness of the process, while the parameter $\alpha$ controls the tail decay of the covariance or the long range dependence of the covariance.
-In particular, using 13.2.6 of \cite{NIST:DLMF}, which establishes that $\mathcal{U}(a,b, z) \overset{z \to \infty}{\sim} z^{-a}$ for $z \in \mathbb{R}$.
-The parameter $\beta$ in the CH covariance plays a similar role to $\phi$ in the Mat\'ern covariance, so we refer to it as a range parameter.
+In particular, using 13.2.6 of \cite{NIST:DLMF}, which establishes that $\mathcalprime{U}(a,b, z) \overset{z \to \infty}{\sim} z^{-a}$ for $z \in \mathbb{R}$.
+This decay matches the first-order term in \cite{ma2022beyond}, up to the differences in parameterizations of the CH covariance.
+Higher-order terms may be computed using 13.5.2 of \cite{abramowitz1968handbook}, which can then be made to more closely match the result derived in Theorem 2 of \cite{ma2022beyond}.
+The range parameter $\beta$ in the CH covariance plays a role similar to $\phi$ in the Mat\'ern covariance.

-\subsection{Spectral density of the univariate isotropic CH class}
+\subsection{Spectral Density of the Univariate Isotropic CH Class}